codingforinterviews/practice-problems/coin_change/README.md

 For `N = 10` and `C = {2, 5, 3, 6}` there are five solutions: `{2,2,2,2,2}, {2,2,3,3}, {2,2,6}, {2,3,5} and {5,5}`

 So given the input

 ```
 2, 5, 3, 6
 10
 ```

 your program should output:

 ```
 5
 ```

 # Solving the overlapping subproblems using dynamic programming

-You can solve this problem recursivly, but you will not passs all the tests unless you optimise your solution to eliminate the [overlapping subproblems](http://en.wikipedia.org/wiki/Overlapping_subproblem) using a [dynamic programming solution](http://en.wikipedia.org/wiki/Dynamic_programming)
+You can solve this problem recursively, but all the test will not passs unless you optimise your solution to eliminate the [overlapping subproblems](http://en.wikipedia.org/wiki/Overlapping_subproblem) using a [dynamic programming solution](http://en.wikipedia.org/wiki/Dynamic_programming)

 Or more specifically;

-* If you can think of a way to store the checked solutions this store can be used to avoid checking the same solution again and again.
+* If you can think of a way to store the checked solutions, then this store can be used to avoid checking the same solution again and again.

 # Hints